 Think about body language

-There’s a lot more to being assertive than just the words you use.
-How you say your point and the body language you use can go a long way towards backing up your what you’re saying.
+Your tone of voice and body language can be used to support what you’re saying.
 Use a calm voice that’s appropriately loud for the environment you’re in.
 Stand or sit up straight and lean in slightly to show you’re engaged and confident.
-Make good eye contact with the person you’re talking with, and avoid crossing your arms, or looking at the ground.
+Make good eye contact with the person you’re talking with, and avoid crossing your arms or looking at the ground.
 Keep a neutral expression and choose a smile rather than a frown where appropriate.

 Keep it simple

-When broaching a delicate topic, it can be tempting to waffle, or talk your way around the subject.
+When broaching a delicate topic, it can be tempting to waffle or talk your way around the subject.
 This can make you appear nervous and shy.
-Instead, keep your point simple, concise and direct.
-If you have the opportunity to, plan what you’re going to say in advance, and practice it.
+Instead, keep your point simple, concise, and direct.
+If you can, plan what you’re going to say in advance and practise it.

 Examples of assertiveness

 We’ve outlined two scenarios that demonstrate assertiveness as opposed to aggressive or passive behaviour: